hzeller/rpi-rgb-led-matrix/README.md

      $ ./led-matrix
      usage: ./led-matrix <options> -D <demo-nr> [optional parameter]
      Options:
          -r <rows>        : Display rows.
 16 for 16x32, 32 for 32x32.
                             Default: 32
          -P <parallel>    : For Plus-models or RPi2: parallel chains.
 1..3.
                             Default: 1
          -c <chained>     : Daisy-chained boards.
 Default: 1.
          -L               : 'Large' display, composed out of 4 times 32x32 -p <pwm-bits>    : Bits used for PWM.
 Something between 1..11 -l               : Don't do luminance correction (CIE1931) -D <demo-nr>     : Always needs to be set
          -d               : run as daemon.
 Use this when starting in /etc/init.d, but also when running without
                             terminal (e.g. cron)
          -t <seconds>     : Run for these number of seconds, then exit.
-                (if neither -d nor -t are supplied, waits for <RETURN>) Demos, choosen with -D
+                        (if neither -d nor -t are supplied, waits for <RETURN>) -b <brightness>  : Sets brightness percent.
+Default: 100.
+         -R <rotation>    : Sets the rotation of matrix.
+                            Allowed: 0, 90, 180, 270.
+Default: 0.
+     Demos, choosen with -D
          0  - some rotating square
          1  - forward scrolling an image